Boston is a top tourist destination in the United States. It offers history, culture, sports, and even shopping opportunities for visitors to explore.

 House of Seven Gables

 The Nathaniel Hawthorne summer house is a wooden mansion constructed back in 1668.
 You will find it on 115 Derby Street Salem, Massachusetts 01970.
 The inside is beautiful, my favorite part was climbing up the secret staircase.
-Don’t leave without taking a stroll along the gardens, to look out towards the Salem Harbor.
+Don’t leave without taking a stroll along with the gardens, to look out towards the Salem Harbor.

 Don’t forget to visit Faneuil Hall Marketplace– here we enjoyed watching street performers and tried Clam Chowder.